Mary Helen Washington

-Mary Helen Washington (born January 21, 1941, in Cleveland, Ohio) is an African American literary scholar and the author of numerous books on the African-American female experience.
+Mary Helen Washington (born January 21, 1941) is an African-American literary scholar who is the author of numerous books on the African-American female experience.
 She is best known for her influence on increasing representation of Black authors in education and in literary schools of thought.
 Washington is a past president of the American Studies Association, and an experienced English professor.

 Early life

-Mary Helen Washington was born and raised in Cleveland, Ohio.
+Mary Helen Washington was born and raised in Cleveland, Ohio, United States.
 She grew up in a conservative Catholic home during the 1950s Cold War era, and attended Catholic schools throughout her childhood.
-American Cold War ideologies and reformations in the Catholic Church led by Pope John XXIII heavily influenced her upbringing, but ultimately led her to challenge these views by pursuing Left-wing schools of thought.
+American Cold War ideologies and reformations in the Catholic Church led by Pope John XXIII heavily influenced her upbringing, but ultimately led her to challenge these views by pursuing left-wing schools of thought.

 Education

-After high school, Washington attended college to study history and African American literature.
-She earned her undergraduate degree from Notre Dame College and went on to move to Detroit to attend graduate school in the early 1960s.
+After high school, Washington attended college to study history and African-American literature.
+She earned her undergraduate degree from Notre Dame College and subsequently moved to Detroit to attend graduate school in the early 1960s.
 Living in Detroit, Washington felt deeply connected to the Black community and culture, which led her to become involved with the union activities of the Dodge Revolutionary Union Movement (DRUM).
-Washington received her doctorate degree in 1976 at the University of Detroit, becoming the University's English Department's first Black graduate student.
+She received her doctorate degree in 1976 at the University of Detroit, becoming the university English Department's first Black graduate student.